Merkel's CDU hoping for comeback win in key state vote

 The CDU have suffered setbacks in the last 12 state elections and since Merkel’s re-election in 2009 lost power entirely to the SPD and Greens in four important states: Hamburg; Baden-Wuerttenberg, North Rhine-Westphalia and Schleswig-Holstein.

-But even if the CDU wins the most votes, their centre-right coalition could be defeated if the FDP does not clear the 5 percent threshold.
+But even if the CDU wins the most votes, their center-right coalition could be defeated if the FDP does not clear the 5 percent threshold.

 That is a similar problem to the one Merkel faces at the national level, where the CDU is well ahead of the SPD but doubts remain about whether the FDP will rise from the 4 percent they are getting in polls now.